 6. Diabetes Mellitus (DM):

-The top respiratory illnesses of the human history.
-Pneumonia is an infectious disease where bacteria, virus or other pathogens may cause inflammation of the lungs.
-It attacks the people with compromised immune systems (young, elderly, people with other diseases that have already lowered the body's immunity to diseases).
+Pneumonia is an infectious disease where bacteria, viruses, or other pathogens may cause inflammation of the lungs.
+It attacks people with compromised immune systems (young, elderly, and people with other diseases that have lowered immunity to diseases).

-The major risk factors for influenza and pneumonia: Tobacco consumption, extremes of age, lowered immunity (organ transplantation, cancers, AIDS and other STDs), chronic illnesses (heart diseases, liver diseases, diabetes, lung diseases, cancers etc), blood disorders like sickle cell anemia, surgically removed spleen (splenectomy), lack of exercise and lowered body's resistance to diseases.
+The major risk factors for influenza and pneumonia: Tobacco consumption, extremes of age, lowered immunity, chronic illnesses (heart diseases, liver diseases, diabetes, lung diseases, cancers), blood disorders like sickle cell anemia (inherited blood disorder), surgically removed spleen (splenectomy), lack of exercise and lower body's resistance to diseases.